Bitliuliu/learngit/learn_git_readme_my.txt

-git is a version controler
-git is a free soft
+this is a readme txt
-:wq
-:
+for my frist learn git and github